WhiskeyTang0F0xtr0t/unifi/scripts/README.md

 ## wtf-check-wpasupp.sh
 A non-destructive script to verify the disposition of the wpa_supplicant system service.
-The script will output formatted status messages and all errors to the logfile
+The script will output formatted status messages and all errors to the logfile.

+> [!NOTE]
+> - The parsing of the live config, comparison of outputs, etc, were mostly an academic exercise and not used by any other method that I'm aware of.

 <details>
 <summary>Terminal Output Example</summary>